K4CZP3R/hyperx-keyboard-rgb/README.md

 ## Tips

 - You need to create function which gets the correct device (because path changes dynamically), you can identify valid device by its interface.
+- On mac (and maybe other os) you need to run it as root, otherwise device can't be opened

 [buymecoffee]: https://www.buymeacoffee.com/k4czp3r
 [buymecoffeebadge]: https://www.buymeacoffee.com/assets/img/custom_images/yellow_img.png